What is Two-factor Authentication (2FA)?

 - Voiceprint—No, you are not asked only for your name in real voiceprint 2FA; the system will originally record you saying a series of words, and then request a random selection of these, foiling attempts to use your recorded voice to get in

-You may already have a computer, Smartphone or other device that offers fingerprint security.
-In the future you may be able to stop memorizing ever-shifting passwords and instead rely on who you are: your fingerprint, voice print, iris scan, or even DNA.
+You may already have a computer, Smartphone or other device that offers fingerprint or face ID security.
+In the future you may be able to stop memorizing ever-shifting passwords and instead rely on who you are: your fingerprint, your face, voice print, iris scan, or even DNA.

 Nothing is Invulnerable